nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   - Pros: User will have a neat and unity Shopping list, less deal with parameter (because users are forced to give all three variables).

-  - Cons: Less user flexibility, user must input all parameters even if he/she does not want to provide certain variables such as price and quantity, which will result unsuccessful adding items into the list.
+  - Cons: User flexibility will decrease, because user must input all parameters even if he/she does not want to provide certain variables such as price and quantity, which will result unsuccessful adding items into the list.